Contributors

 Paul Gready is Director of the Centre for Applied Human Rights, University of York (UK), co-editor of the Journal of Human Rights Practice, and holds a UNESCO Chair focusing on the Protection of Human Rights Defenders and Expansion of Political Space.
 He has published widely on transitional and transformative justice, including From Transitional to Transformative Justice, edited with Simon Robins (CUP), and the monograph, The Era of Transitional Justice: The Aftermath of the Truth and Reconciliation Commission in South Africa and Beyond (Routledge).
 He has also published on the arts and human rights, human rights cities, universities as sites of activism and protection, and human rights practice.

-On: “Transformative Justice“
+Entry: “Transformative Justice“

 José A. Gutiérrez is a sociologist with an anthropological background, and lecturer at the Centre for Applied Human Rights and the Department of Politics at the University of York.
 His work, focused particularly in rural settings, explores the intersections between conflict studies, human rights and peace studies.
 He has actively participated in transitional justice initiatives in Colombia, including peace negotiations and historical memory initiatives.
 He has published widely on the issue of conflict and on peace-building, including Justicia Transformativa y Conflicto Agrario.
 Elementos para un Debate Necesario (co-authored with Eric Hoddy and Dáire McGill, Ediciones USTA 2023) and the upcoming Transitional Justice and Agrarian Conflict (Palgrave Macmillan).

-- Martina Jakubchik-Paloheimo: Department of Geography and Planning, Queen’s University, Kingston, Canada
+Martina Jakubchik-Paloheimo: Department of Geography and Planning, Queen’s University, Kingston, Canada.

 Maria Ketzmerick-Calandrino (she/her), is an IR scholar focusing on peace, conflict, and security.
 Currently, she works as postdoctoral researcher in the project CRAFTE at Leibniz-Zentrum Moderner Orient (ZMO) Berlin.
 Before joining ZMO, she was a lecturer at the Chair for Sociology of Africa and Principal Investigator in the Hierarchies Network at the University of Bayreuth.
 Her research focuses on topics within post/decolonial and postsocialist security research, historical and sociological international relations, and (global) peace and conflict research.
 In doing so, she wants to contribute to an understanding of the ambivalent and complex interrelationships between locally rooted social dynamics, transnational politics, and global change.
 Empirically, she is interested in situations in which (social) orders are subject to constant (re)negotiation and the question of how these orders are embedded in historical interdependencies in a globalized context.
 These situations are embedded in dynamics within decolonization, and the Global Cold War, and stretch to contemporary social conflicts.